 In the military press, you bring your feet together, as if you are a soldier standing in attention.

-In a conventional overhead press, your feet are shoulder width apart.
+In a conventional overhead press, the stance should maintain a feet shoulder width apart stance.

 So, what are you waiting for?